Wramberg/TerminalView/README.md

 * Password prompts
 * etc.

-**Note that you may have to insert some keybindings in your user keymap file for everything to work - see the keybindings section for details.**
+**Note that you may have to insert some keybindings in your user keymap file for everything to work - see the keybindings section for details.
+Furthermore, please note that the plugin is quite new (in beta I guess) and still needs lots of testing.**

 ![example.gif](https://raw.githubusercontent.com/Wramberg/TerminalView/master/example.gif "TerminalView Demonstration")